 There were two disappointing absences from Ubisoft's E3 event: Skull and Bones, the ship-focused combat game that looks to carry the torch from Assassin’s Creed IV: Black Flag, and Beyond Good and Evil 2.

 You'll also be disappointed to hear that there wasn't any news about the next Assassin's Creed game.
 Ubisoft previously announced that is was skipping a release in 2019 and, unfortunately, followed through on that promise.

 Nintendo at E3 2019

-In terms of what games Nintendo is going to bring with it this year, it seems likely that we’ll hear more about Pokemon Sword and Shield, as that’s due out by the end of 2019, as well as well as Animal Crossing on Nintendo Switch, which was announced in 2018, and given a 2019 launch window.
+In terms of what games Nintendo is going to bring with it this year, the company says we’ll hear more about Pokemon Sword and Shield, as that’s due out by the end of 2019, plus the Link’s Awakening Remake and Mario Maker 2.